nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 }
 ```

-`CompleteAsync` method will try to commit the transaction.
-If any exception occurs during this process, the transaction will not be committed.
+The `CompleteAsync` method attempts to commit the transaction.
+If any exceptions occur during this process, the transaction will not be committed.

 Here are two common exception scenarios:

-1. Catching Exceptions Within Unit of Work
+1. **Exception Handling Within Unit of Work**

 ```csharp
 using (var uow = _unitOfWorkManager.Begin(